My PC is getting too hot so what should I do?

 Do not restrict air circulation

-Use your PC on a level surface so as not to restrict air circulation.
+Use your PC on a flat surface so as not to limit air circulation.
 Avoid blankets, mattresses and any type of support that would conform to the shape of the PC and completely prevent air circulation.

 Check that your computer is not hacked